Persistent Animal Identification Leveraging Non-Visual Markers

-Given the identity $ID_{i}^{(f)}$ assigned by our identifier to \gls{bb} $i$, we define the Accuracy given Detections as the fraction of detections which are given the correct (same as oracle) assignment by the identifier (including null when required):
+Given the identity $ID_{i}^{[f]}$ assigned by our identifier to \gls{bb} $i$, we define the Accuracy given Detections as the fraction of detections which are given the correct (same as oracle) assignment by the identifier (including null when required):

-where $I^{(f)}$ is the number of detections in Frame $f$, and $\delta$ is the Kronecker delta (\ie $\delta(i,j) = 1$ iff $i = j$ and 0 otherwise).
+where $I^{[f]}$ is the number of detections in Frame $f$, and $\delta$ is the Kronecker delta (\ie $\delta(a,b) = 1$ iff $a = b$ and 0 otherwise).

-We also report the rate of mis-identifications (\ie a wrong identity is assigned): these are \glspl{bb} which are given an identity by the oracle and a different identity by the Identifier.
+We also report the rate of Mis-Identifications (\ie a wrong identity is assigned): these are \glspl{bb} which are given an identity by the oracle and a different identity by the Identifier.

 For the purpose of this metric, null assignments are not counted as erroneous, and we normalise the count by the number of non-null oracle assignments.

 Always relative to the oracle, we also quote the \gls{fpr} and \gls{fnr}.
 The \gls{fpr} is now defined as the fraction of \glspl{bb} with a null oracle assignment that are assigned an identity:

 and conversely, the ratio of \glspl{bb} with a non-null oracle assignment that are not identified define the \gls{fnr}: